 Systems Changes aims to reunify some of the research originating in the 1970s from (i) the systems approach; (ii) wicked problems; and (iii) pattern language (i.e. C. West Churchman, Horst Rittel and Christopher Alexander).
 To move this agenda forward, some appreciation of the development of pattern language from the late 1960s to 2012 can serve as a foundation.

 The following slide presentation was presented at Systems Thinking Ontario, February 11, 2019.
-(Audio was recorded, and a web video presentation will be released, at some date).

 The abstract and source files are available as "2019/02/11 Systems Changes: Learning from the Christopher Alexander Legacy" on the Coevolving Commons.